 There are two schools in Iowa that offer online master’s in communication programs.
 For students in Davenport who do not want to commute to The University of Iowa or for students who live in Sioux City, where there is not a local college that offers a program (Briar Cliff University does not currently offer a Masters in Communication), an online program provides access to graduate education.
 This is also true for students who live in Northern or Southern Iowa.

-Drake University’s School of Journalism and Mass Communication in Des Moines has an online Master of Arts in Communication with four specialized tracks in Communication Leadership, Brand Communication, Public Policy and Advocacy, and Health and Science Communication.
+Drake University’s School of Journalism and Mass Communication in Des Moines has an online Master of Arts in Communication with three specialized tracks in Communication Leadership, Brand Communication, and Public Policy and Advocacy.
 After completing core classes in communication theory and strategies, students select a track and work with their advisor to develop a customized curriculum.
 Elective courses cover advanced concepts in business, legal, marketing, multimedia, public relations, public relations, and health/science communication.

 The University of Iowa has an Online Master of Arts in Strategic Communication that can be completed entirely online or in a hybrid format for students who live near campus.
 The program provides students with the necessary skills to work as organizational communication professionals in government, non-profit, and research or collegial settings.
 Courses in this program cover strategic communication, crisis communication, public affairs communication, health communication, media management, political communication, and campaign development.

 In addition to online programs offered by schools in Iowa, several out-of-state schools offer online master’s in communication programs that accept applications from students residing in Iowa.
 These programs provide additional online options in addition to the programs offered by Drake University and The University of Iowa.